camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 Reason is that if this resource is "extended" in the future and includes other identifiers, we would not know which of the entities the "{id}" parameter refers to.

-It is recommended that the identifier have a similar morphology on all endpoints.
+It is RECOMMENDED that the identifier have a similar morphology on all endpoints.
 For example, “`xxxxId`”, where xxx is the name of the entity, it references:
    - ```/users/{userId}```
    - ```/accounts/{accountId}```
    - ```/vehicles/{vehicleId}```